How Mastercard Revolutionizes Marketing with AI: The Digital Engine

 The Use Case

-Mastercard's Priceless platform gives cardholders access to curated experiences across culinary, travel, sports, music, and entertainment.
-The challenge wasn't having great experiences to offer.
-It was making those offers feel timely and personally relevant, not like something that was planned three months ago in a conference room.
+Mastercard's Priceless platform offers cardholders access to curated experiences in culinary, travel, sports, music, and entertainment.
+The challenge wasn't a lack of great experiences.
+It was ensuring those offers felt timely and personally relevant, rather than something planned months in advance.

-So the team built what they refer to as The Digital Engine.
-Here's how it works in three steps:
+To address this, the team built what they call The Digital Engine.
+Here’s how it works in three simple steps:

-The system continuously monitors billions of online conversations to detect micro trends: emerging spikes in consumer interest that range from a new food category gaining traction to a celebrity career announcement lighting up social feeds.
+The system continuously monitors billions of online conversations to detect micro trends.
+These trends can range from a new food category gaining traction to a celebrity career announcement lighting up social feeds.

-It automatically matches those trends to relevant Mastercard experiences and offers already sitting in inventory.
+It automatically matches those trends to relevant Mastercard experiences and offers already in inventory.

 A marketer reviews the match, selects from pre-built creative assets, and can launch a campaign across digital platforms in minutes.

-Under the hood, the engine uses natural language processing, named entity recognition, and unsupervised keyword extraction to find the signal, then additional filtering to cut out the noise.
-Machine learning means every campaign run makes the next one sharper.
+Under the hood, the engine employs natural language processing, named entity recognition, and unsupervised keyword extraction to find the signal while filtering out the noise.
+Machine learning ensures that every campaign run sharpens the next one.

-The result is a marketing system that is always on, always watching, and always ready, without burning out a team of people to make it happen.
+The result?
+A marketing system that is always on, always watching, and always ready—without burning out a team of people to make it happen.

 The Results

 Mastercard tracked a statistically significant subset of campaigns using strict test-and-control methodology.
-Here is what they found across 500+ campaigns in 20 countries, compared to campaigns built through traditional methods:
+Here’s what they found across 500+ campaigns in 20 countries, compared to traditional methods:

 Reach: 1.8x average, 2.0x median